A Beginner’s Guide to Ultralight Backpacking

 The best thing about camping cookware is that there are not too many details you will have to sweat over.

 Check out some of our favorite great and easy camping recipes.

 Part 5: The Clothing

-For every ultralight trip, the hiking gear that you wear can contribute to a sizable weight for your pack.
-Most ultralight hikers usually just have the one set of clothes and gear that they will wear for the entirety of the trip, and this is reflected in the worn weight.
-However, as a beginner, you may not feel comfortable having to wear the same set of clothes for a multiday hike.
+For every ultralight trip, your hiking gear can contribute to a sizable weight for your pack.
+Most ultralight hikers usually just have the one set of clothes and gear they will wear for the entirety of the trip, which is reflected in the worn weight.
+However, as a beginner, you may not feel comfortable wearing the same set of clothes for a multiday hike.
 A properly planned set of clothes will be able to work very well for most conditions.
-Just remember to be aware of the surrounding conditions so that you won’t over or underpack.
+Just remember to be aware of the surrounding conditions so you would not over or under pack.